 You must be out of work through no fault of your own to qualify for unemployment benefits.

 You must conduct a reasonable search for work.
 At a minimum, you must make contact with two different employers on two separates days of the week.
-You should keep records of the employers you’ve contacted, the dates you made contact, and the outcome.
+You should keep records of the employers you've contacted, the dates you made contact, and the outcome.
 The DES will ask you to provide a weekly certification verifying your efforts to find work.
-You will also be required to register for work by building a resume at www.ncworks.gov.
-And, for those receiving their first unemployment payments on or after March 1, 2014, an in-person interview is necessary in order to receive continued benefits.
+You will also be required to register for work by building a resume.

 The DES determines your weekly benefit amount by adding your wages earned in the last two quarters of the base period and dividing that number by 52, up to a maximum benefit of $350 per week.
-Benefits are available for up to 20 weeks.
+Benefits are typically available for up to 20 weeks, although the federal government has temporarily extended benefits by an additional 13 weeks through the end of March 2021.
 For an estimate of your potential weekly benefits, use the DES Estimate of Unemployment Insurance Benefits Calculator.

 You may file your claim for unemployment benefits online, by phone, by fax, or by mail.
-You can find online filing information and contact information at www.desncc.com.
+You can find online filing information and contact information at the DES website.

 Once it receives your application, the DES will send you some documents, including a Wage Transcript and Monetary Determination indicating your potential weekly benefit amount and duration.

 If your unemployment claim is denied, you have ten days to appeal the decision.
 This is called a "Higher Authority Review" and is conducted by the DES Assistant Secretary, the Board of the Review, or another designated administrative official.